-Sample learning objectives are provided in Appendices I - V. Each of the core concepts should appear at multiple levels (introductory, intermediate, and advanced) in the curriculum.
+Sample learning objectives are provided in Appendices I - V. Each of the core concepts should appear at introductory and advanced levels in the curriculum.
 In addition, the curriculum should present these concepts in a manner that illustrates the pervasive role that evolution and homeostasis play in shaping the form and function of all biological molecules and organisms.
 (See the diagram below.)